-retiring employee or retiree must have completed at least five years of 1 2 contributory retirement service with an employing unit prior to retirement 3 from any State-supported retirement system in order to be eligible for group 4 benefits under this Part as a retired employee or retiree.
-For employees first 5 hired on and after October 1, 2006, and members of the General Assembly 6 first taking office on and after February 1, 2007, future coverage as retired 7 employees and retired members of the General Assembly is subject to a 8 requirement that the future retiree have 20 or more years of retirement 9 service credit in order to be covered by the provisions of this subdivision.
-Employees of the General Assembly, not otherwise covered by this section, 10 (4) 11 as determined by the Legislative Services Commission, except for legislative interns and pages.
-12 13 Members of the General Assembly.
-(5) Notwithstanding the provisions of subsection (e) of this section, employees 14 (6) on official leave of absence while completing a full-time program in school 15 administration in an approved program as a Principal Fellow in accordance 16 17 with Article 5C of Chapter 116 of the General Statutes.
-Notwithstanding the provisions of G.S.
-135-45.12, employees formerly 18 (7) covered by the provisions of this subsection, other than retired employees, 19 20 who have been employed for 12 or more months by an employing unit, or 21 who have completed a contract term of employment of 10 or 11 months and 22 whose employing unit is a local school administrative unit, and whose jobs 23 are eliminated because of a reduction, in total or in part, in the funds used to 24 support the job or its responsibilities, provided the employees were covered 25 by the Plan at the time of separation from service resulting from a job 26 elimination.
-Employees covered by this subsection shall be covered for a 27 period of up to 12 months following a separation from service because of a 28 job elimination.
-An employee formerly covered by the provisions of this 29 subsection shall not be eligible for coverage under this subdivision if the 30 employee is provided health benefit coverage on a noncontributory basis by 31 a subsequent employer.
-32 Any member enrolled pursuant to subdivision (1) or (2) of this subsection (8) 33 who is on approved leave of absence with pay or receiving workers' 34 compensation.
-35 (9)Employees on approved Family and Medical Leave.
-Partially Contributory.
-One-Half Contributory Coverage. - The following persons 36 are eligible for coverage under the Plan Plan, on a partially one-half contributory basis basis, 37 38 subject to the provisions of G.S.
-135-45.4: 39 A school employee in a job-sharing position as defined in G.S.
-135-45.4.
-(1) 40 described in G.S.
-115C-326.5.
-If these employees elect to participate in the 41 Plan, the employing unit shall pay fifty percent (50%) of the Plan's total 42 noncontributory employer premiums.
-Individual employees shall pay the 43 balance of the total noncontributory premiums not paid by the employing 44 45 Subject to the provisions of G.S.
-135-45.4, employees Employees and (2) members of the General Assembly with 10 but less than 20 years of 46 47 retirement service credit provided the employees were first hired on or after 48 October 1, 2006, and the members first took office on or after February 1, 49 2007.
-For such future retirees, the State shall pay fifty percent (50%) of the pay the balance of the total noncontributory premiums not paid by the State.
+- Retired teachers, State employees, members of the General Assembly, and 1 (3) 2 retired State law enforcement officers who retired under the Law 3 Enforcement Officers' Retirement System prior to January 1, 1985.
+Except 4 as otherwise provided in this subdivision, on and after January 1, 1988, a 5 retiring employee or retiree must have completed at least five years of 6 contributory retirement service with an employing unit prior to retirement 7 from any State-supported retirement system in order to be eligible for group 8 benefits under this Part as a retired employee or retiree.
+For employees first 9 hired on and after October 1, 2006, and members of the General Assembly first taking office on and after February 1, 2007, future coverage as retired 10 11 employees and retired members of the General Assembly is subject to a requirement that the future retiree have 20 or more years of retirement 12 13 service credit in order to be covered by the provisions of this subdivision.
+14 (4) Surviving spouses of: 15 Deceased retired employees, provided the death of the former plan a. member occurred prior to October 1, 1986; and 16 17 Deceased teachers, State employees, and members of the General b.
+Assembly who are receiving a survivor's alternate benefit under any 18 19 of the State-supported retirement programs, provided the death of the 20 former plan member occurred prior to October 1, 1986. - Employees of the General Assembly, not otherwise covered by this section, (5) as determined by the Legislative Services Commission, except for legislative interns and pages. - (6) Members of the General Assembly. - Notwithstanding the provisions of subsection (e) of this section, employees (7) on official leave of absence while completing a full-time program in school administration in an approved program as a Principal Fellow in accordance with Article 5C of Chapter 116 of the General Statutes. - Notwithstanding the provisions of G.S.
+135-45.12, employees formerly (8) covered by the provisions of this subsection, other than retired employees, who have been employed for 12 or more months by an employing unit, or who have completed a contract term of employment of 10 or 11 months and whose employing unit is a local school administrative unit, and whose jobs are eliminated because of a reduction, in total or in part, in the funds used to support the job or its responsibilities, provided the employees were covered by the Plan at the time of separation from service resulting from a job elimination.
+Employees covered by this subsection shall be covered for a period of up to 12 months following a separation from service because of a job elimination.
+An employee formerly covered by the provisions of this subsection shall not be eligible for coverage under this subdivision if the employee is provided health benefit coverage on a noncontributory basis by a subsequent employer. - Any member enrolled pursuant to subdivision (1) or (2) of this subsection (9) who is on approved leave of absence with pay or receiving workers' compensation. - Employees on approved Family and Medical Leave. - Partially Contributory.
+One-Half Contributory Coverage.
+The following persons are eligible for coverage under the Plan Plan, on a partially one-half contributory basis basis, subject to the provisions of G.S.
+135-45.4: